 Fill in the amount you want to pay – you can choose your last statement balance, current balance, minimum payment, or a custom amount – and click “Continue.”

 Choose the date you want to pay and which checking account to pay from.

 Click “Submit Payment.”

-To pay your Walmart credit card bill over the phone, call 877-383-4802 (or the number on the back of your credit card) and enter the last 4 digits of your credit card number.
+To pay your Walmart credit card bill over the phone, call customer service at (877) 383-4802 (or use the number on the back of your credit card) and enter the last 4 digits of your credit card number.
 The automated system will give a menu of options – choose “make a payment.”
 After that, the system will guide you through the payment process.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.